Minimum $\Phi$-distance estimators for finite mixing measures: Pointwise convergence analysis

 \begin{lem} Consider a $G_0=\sum_{i=1}^{k_0}p_i^0\delta_{\theta_i^0}\in \Ec_{k_0}(\Theta)$.
 Suppose that $\myF$ is a $(G_0,k_0)$ first-order linear independent domain.
 Then \eqref{eqn:localinverseboundfixargumentexactfitted} holds. \end{lem}

-\begin{rem} Lemma \ref{lem:inverseboundfixoneargument} extends the existing results \cite{nguyen2013convergence,ho2016strong}, while Lemma \ref{lem:inverseboundfixoneargumentexactfitted} extends the existing results \cite{ho2016strong,wei2022convergence} to the general $\phi$-distance.
-Note the compactness of $\Theta$ is not required when $k=k_0$, while for the case $k>k_0$ in general compactness assumption is necessary for inverse bounds to hold (see Lemma \ref{lem:compactness}).
-There are also some relevant inequalities (c.f. \cite[Theorem 2]{nguyen2013convergence}) that hold for a subset of mixing measure satisfying some moment constraints, unlike the inverse bounds in this paper that hold for all mixing measures on $\Gc_k(\Theta)$; for such inequalities the compactness is not needed. \myeoe \end{rem}
+\begin{rem} Lemma \ref{lem:inverseboundfixoneargument} extends the existing results \cite{nguyen2013convergence,ho2016strong}, while Lemma \ref{lem:inverseboundfixoneargumentexactfitted} extends the existing results \cite{ho2016strong,wei2022convergence} to the general $\Phi$-distance. \myred{Unlike the results of \cite{ho2016strong}, the pointwise inverse bounds in this section hold when $\Pb_\theta$ is not necessarily absolutely continuous with respect to the Lebesgue measure.} Note the compactness of $\Theta$ is not required when $k=k_0$, while for the case $k>k_0$ in general compactness assumption is in fact necessary for inverse bounds to hold (see Lemma \ref{lem:compactness}).
+There are also some relevant inequalities (c.f. \cite[Theorem 2]{nguyen2013convergence}) that hold for a subset of mixing measure satisfying some moment constraints, and unlike the inverse bounds in this paper they hold for all mixing measures on $\Gc_k(\Theta)$; for such inequalities the compactness is not needed. \myeoe \end{rem}

 \begin{lem} Suppose that $\Theta=\Rb^q$ and the function class $\myF$ is uniformly bounded, i.e. $\sup_{\myf\in \myF} \sup_{\theta\in \Theta}|\myf(\theta)|<\infty$.
 Consider $G_0\in \Ec_{k_0}(\Theta)$ and $k>k_0$.
 Then for any $r>0$,